Clemson-Hydroinformatics-Lab/WaterSoft/README.md

-# WaterSoftHack
+# WaterSoft

-Welcome to **WaterSoftHack** — a curated training package focused on advancing hydrologic systems using modern technologies.
+Welcome to **WaterSoft** — a curated training package focused on advancing hydrologic systems using modern technologies.
 This repository serves as a landing page and introduction to the **WaterSoft Package**, developed as part of the WaterSoftHack training program.

 ---